 Mohave ground squirrel (Xerospermophilus mohavensis) is a state listed Threatened species.
 This species habitats include chenopod scrub, Joshua tree woodland, and Mojavean desert scrub.
 The project site is directly adjacent to active mining activities.
-This species is known to avoid rocky areas and the site is directly west of rocky hills and there are rock outcrops on site.
+The site has little shrub diversity and has disturbed areas throughout in the form of dirt roads and graded areas.
 The project site does not provide suitable habitat for this species.
 This species is not present.